anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 ![FL vs Others](https://pbs.twimg.com/media/EtUGfNRXIAEaTTl?format=jpg&name=large)

 How is it even remotely possible for Florida, a popular travel destination with one of the oldest populations in the country and no travel restrictions, to outperform California, with one of the youngest populations in the country, in current hospitalizations and deaths per million?
 The establishment-approved science simply cannot answer this question.
 Yes, over all California does slightly better than Florida in deaths per million, but this can be explained away be the vast age discrepancy which heavily favors youthful California.
 Florida has zero restrictions on bars, breweries, indoor dining, gyms, places of worship, gathering sizes, and almost all schools are offering in-person instruction.
 On the other hand, California and New York still retain [heavy restrictions](https://pbs.twimg.com/media/EtUGlYbXUAcyNrK?format=jpg&name=large) in these areas and have much stronger social pressure to mask up.
-The same people who predicted death and destruction as a consequence of Flordia's September reopening can see these results as nothing other than utterly remarkable.
-Additionally, Florida's outcome can't be explained away by compliance&mdash;a convenient excuse for justifying any undesirable trend&mdash;in light of its full re-opening and unrestricted operation.
 At the *very* least, Florida's hospitalizations and deaths per million should be phenomenally worse than California's.

+The same people who predicted death and destruction as a consequence of Flordia's September reopening, if they are being honest with the narrative they have adopted, cannot see these results as anything other than utterly remarkable.

 On a national level, there still remains zero correlation between the intensity of states' restrictions and deaths per million.

 ![50 States Restriction vs Deaths Per Million](https://pbs.twimg.com/media/Eqf4ZzjW4AAtgwQ?format=jpg&name=900x900)

+But that's just a function of compliance, right?
 We can take a look at counties within particular states to see whether or not mask mandates have had any noticeable impact on cases.
-I'll leave it to the reader to guess whether or not we see any meaningful correlations.
+I'll leave it to the reader to guess whether or not we will see any meaningful correlations.

 ![Southern CA Counties](https://pbs.twimg.com/media/EtaAjIbXcAIDmI6?format=jpg&name=large)
 ![Florida Counties](https://pbs.twimg.com/media/EtaAYFyXEAsiUbA?format=jpg&name=large)
 ![Arizona Counties](https://pbs.twimg.com/media/EtaAsvYXUAASBnE?format=jpg&name=4096x4096)

+Whether or not counties or states mandate masks at different times, for different periods of time, or mandate them at all has no bearing on the virus's path.
+Instead of recognizing the futility of these mandates, a vast majority of people prefer to remain wrapped in a security blanket of social regulations that confer upon the swaddled a sense of safety and moral superiority.

 If you want evidence of the national psychosis surrounding masks, take a look at some of the responses to the following video of a maskless supermarket in Florida: